MicrosoftDocs/fabric-docs/docs/data-factory/how-to-ingest-data-into-fabric-from-azure-data-factory.md

 :::image type="content" source="media/how-to-ingest-data-into-fabric-from-azure-data-factory/run-pipeline.png" alt-text="Screenshot showing the result of running the pipeline.":::

-## Demo: Reading from a Fabric Lakehouse table with an ADF pipeline
+## Demo: Read from a Fabric Lakehouse table with an ADF pipeline

 In the above section, we demonstrated how to use ADF to write to a Fabric Lakehouse Table.
 Now, let's read from a Fabric Lakehouse Table and write to a Parquet file in Azure Data Lake Storage (ADLS) Gen2 with a similar pipeline.